 - Counseling may help the child feel less scared, depressed, or anxious.
 The child's healthcare provider may suggest that the child see a counselor to help him or her with how he or she feels.

 - Wound care or surgery may be needed to treat injuries, wounds, or other health conditions.

 What are the risks of child neglect?

 If the child is placed in a foster home or care, it may be hard to be away from family or friends.
 Counseling may be emotionally difficult and painful.
 The child may have changes in behavior and school performance.
-He may develop other serious problems.
+The child may develop other serious problems.
 These include running away from home, alcohol or drug use, depression, and problems with self-esteem, moods, and relationships.
-He may have thoughts of harming himself or others.
+The child may have thoughts of harming himself or herself or others.

 How can I care for a child victim of neglect?